PFC-Validator/PFC-fee-split/README.md

 *you should still exercise caution, and do your own research. no warranty is given or implied*

+* astroport reward contracts are not current and deprecated.
+*
 # PFC-Fee-Splitter protocol contracts